mirakuru

 See:

-* `#392 <https://github.com/ClearcodeHQ/mirakuru/issues/392>`_
+* `#392 <https://github.com/dbfixtures/mirakuru/issues/392>`_

-* `#336 <https://github.com/ClearcodeHQ/mirakuru/issues/336>`_
+* `#336 <https://github.com/dbfixtures/mirakuru/issues/336>`_

-Also, With the introduction of `WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_
+Also, with the introduction of `WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_

 please start with the issues listed above.